jpiland16/hmv_test/documentation/subpages/MetadataTinkerer.md

 by adding, removing, or modifying rotations about the x-, y-, or z-axis.
 Multiple rotations can be stacked together to get more complex transformations.

+The tool can only be reached by manually inputting the website domain + '/tinker', as there is currently no button to access it.
+This is because it works with a type of data file that we do not expect users to have.

 How to use it:
 1. Scroll down to the 'Choose file' button and upload the whitespace-separated quaternion columns that will be used by the client when displaying the data.
     - The 'Data Quat Index' slider can be used to adjust which row of the file is being displayed on the model.